tddschn/langchain-utils/README.md

 ## Prompt generation using LangChain document loaders

+Do you find yourself frequently copy-pasting texts from the web / PDFs / other documents into ChatGPT?

+If yes, these tools are for you!

 Optimized to feed into a chat interface (like ChatGPT) manually in one or multiple (to get around context length limits) goes.

 Basically, the prompts generated look like this: